Retailers shine a spotlight on Black-owned beauty brands

 7 of11 In this photo taken on May 7, 2021, a display inside a Sephora store in New York features Black-owned beauty brands.
 Sephora recently announced a commitment to devote at least 15% of its store shelves to Black-owned brands.
 Robert Bumsted/AP Show More Show Less

-8 of11 In this photo taken on May 7, 2021, products from makeup brand Pat McGrath are on display inside a Sephora store in New York.
+8 of11 In this photo taken on May 7, 2021, a display inside a Sephora store in New York features Black-owned beauty brands.
 Sephora recently announced a commitment to devote at least 15% of its store shelves to Black-owned brands.
 Robert Bumsted/AP Show More Show Less 9 of11

-10 of11 In this photo taken on May 7, 2021, a display inside a Sephora store in New York features Black-owned beauty brands.
-Sephora recently announced a commitment to devote at least 15% of its store shelves to Black-owned brands.
-Robert Bumsted/AP Show More Show Less
+10 of11 In this photo provided by Derek Blanks Photography Monique Rodriguez poses with one of her company's hair products.
+Rodriguez co-founded in 2014 Mielle Organics, praised as the fastest-growing Black-owned natural hair care company.
+Beauty retailers like Ulta and Sephora are ramping up their beauty products from Black-owned companies as a key strategy to combat racial bias in their stores.
+(Derek Blanks Photography via AP) AP Show More Show Less

 11 of11